Google announces AI advances in text-to-video, language translation, more

 “One clear finding is that using LaMDA to write full stories is a dead end,” he said.
 “It’s more useful to use LaMDA to add spice.”
 The user interface also has to be right, he added, serving as a “text editor with a purpose.”

-Eck also highlighted Google’s efforts to use AI to generate code, as well as recently introduced research such as AudioLM which — with no need for a musical score — extends the audio from any audio clip entered – and text-to-NeRF 3D rendering using diffusion.
+Eck also highlighted Google’s efforts to use AI to generate code, as well as recently introduced research from AudioLM which — with no need for a musical score — extends the audio from any audio clip entered – and DreamFusion, the recently-announced text-to-3D rendering that combines Imagen with NeRF’s 3D capabilities.

 “I’ve never seen quite so many advances in the generative space, the pace is really incredible,” he said.